-After a quick four days in New Mexico, it was time to begin the second portion of our Spring Break 2K18 roadtrip.
+After a quick four days in New Mexico, it was time to begin the second portion of our Spring Break 2K18 road trip.
 We loaded up and headed west for Flagstaff, AZ, where we would spend two days before heading back to the LA area.
-We headed out right after breakfast with the intention of stopping at Petrified Forest just off the I-40 just over 100 miles from our destination.
+We hit the road right after breakfast with the intention of stopping at Petrified Forest just off the I-40 just over 100 miles from our destination.
 We didn’t quite make it to Petrified Forest, as we made a stop after lunch in Grants, NM where the scenery made a change to from flat to lava fields.
 Welcome to El Malpais National Monument.

 I love little semi-spontaneous stops on our vacations.
 That’s the fun of road-tripping.
+You really get the chance to explore, and the American West is full of areas to traverse.
 Happy trails!